Review: The Rib Room Steakhouse & Grill

 Hereford beef is renowned for its flavour so it’s about showing the beast respect and considering how we hang, age and look after our meat I think we do that really well.
 Butchering every single steak we sell by hand just makes it all more personal.
 You have a bigger sense of pride in the product knowing that you have aged it, butchered it down and cooked it.
 When I cook a chateaubriand or tomahawk and it gets carved on the passè I always get excited checking if it is cooked perfectly.
 Chefs do this nod of approval to each other every time – like bragging ‘i cooked that’.
 But honestly, the flavour in the end product is second to none.
 We render down all the fat to make dripping and cook all of our steaks in that.
 Our stocks and sauces are made from the bones, so we utilise every bit with no waste.
 All of this really shows in the end product.

-In our opinion, The Rib Room Steakhouse and Grill is the real deal when it comes to steak in the region.
+In our opinion, The Rib Room at Ramside Hall is the real deal when it comes to steak in the region.
+If you are in the Durham area, and in need of delicious food, this steakhouse should certainly be on your list.
 For connoisseurs, the butchery and cooking methods make for a really delicious steak which has been cooked to perfection to various ‘doneness’ orders from various members of our party.

 The varied menu means there is something for everyone but everything comes at a really high quality.